-The number of adults over the age of 65 has increased, and lifestyle changes have encouraged less physical activity.
-Collectively these trends have created profound implications for the way local governments conduct business.
+The number of adults over the age of 65 has increased, and lifestyle changes have encouraged less physical activity; collectively these trends have created profound implications for the way local governments conduct business.
 Below are examples of trends and government responses.
 More and more, local governments are accepting the role of providing preventative health care through park and recreation services.
 The following facts are from an International City/County Management local government survey7:

-- Eighty-nine percent (89%) of respondents felt that parks and recreation departments should take the lead in developing communities conducive to active living - Eighty-four percnet (84%) had already implemented recreation programs that encourage active living in their community - The highest priority selected for the greatest impact on community health and physical inactivity was a cohesive system of parks and trails and accessible neighborhood parks
+- 89 percent of respondents' parks and recreation departments should take the lead in developing communities conducive to active living - 84 percent had already implemented recreation programs that encourage active living in their community - The highest priority selected for the greatest impact on community health and physical inactivity was a cohesive system of parks and trails and accessible neighborhood parks